 Every LSP should have a clear understanding of who their ideal customer is.
 But if you’re not clear about yours, you’re not alone.
-Many seasoned and newbie LSPs struggle to delineate their Ideal Customer Profile, with even more failing to effectively use it to shape their positioning and service offerings.
+Many seasoned and newbie LSPs struggle to delineate their Ideal Customer Profile, with even more failing to effectively use it to shape their positioning, service offerings, and LSP strategy.

 Why?
 Well, if you’re a new LSP you’re probably still finding your feet.
 And if you’ve been at it for a few years you may have simply gone with the flow, jumping from one customer to another, adapting your “ideal” customer to whatever comes along, but never really committing to a set customer type.